The Walter O. Evans Fellowship for the Study of Slavery or Race

 The fellowship program aims to facilitate research in Yale’s special collections by the broadest possible group of researchers, regardless of institutional association, race, cultural background, ability, sexual orientation, gender, or socioeconomic status.
 We welcome applications from scholars utilizing traditional methods of archival and bibliographic research as well as from individuals who wish to pursue creative, interdisciplinary, and non-traditional approaches to conducting research in the collections.

-Applicants will be notified of all decisions by TBD.
+Applicants will be notified of all decisions by February 1, 2025.

 The fellowship must be conducted either in the fall 2025 semester or the spring 2026 semester.